discordeno/discordeno/site/docs/nodejs/EventHandler/event-manager.md

 # Create Event Manager

-In order to listen to certain events, you have to provide functions for the event on the deno client.
+In order to process certain events, you must provide the Discordeno client with functions for these events.

 ```js
 const Discord = require("discordeno");